google-research/perch/README.md

 Subsystem, or with Docker in a cloud-based virtual machine.
 Anecdotally, installation on OS X is difficult.

-You might need the following dependencies.
+You will need the following dependencies.

 ```bash
 # Install Poetry for package management